-Varieties.
+Varieties

-Con .- Why are all the women of Holland like the nobiity !-Because they are all Dutchesses.

-MODERS PHILANTHROPY .- Publishing tracts and forgeting to pay the printer.
+Con.-Why are all the women of Holland like the nobility ?-Because they are all Dutchesses.
+MODERN PHILANTHROPY .- Publishing tracts and forgetting to pay the printer.

-NEW COIN.-Ar a recent Privy Council, a new florin was submitted to the Queen, and approved of.
+New Coin.-At a recent Privy Council, a new florin was submitted to the Queen, and approved of.

-QUESTION FOR A DEBATING SOCIETY. -If a man has a buil by the tail, which would be best for his personal safety
+QUESTION FOR A DEBATING SOCIETY.-If a man has a bull by the tail, which would be best for his personal safety -to hold on, or to let go.

--to hold on, or to let go.
-POERAY AT DI-COUNT, -An American contemporary says he will publish " original poetry" on the same terms as advertisements.
+PORTAY AT DISCOUNT.-An American contemporary says he will publish "original poetry" on the same terms as ad-